 Students with exceptional ability in music, who are music majors or minors, may receive a grant for their participation.
 Interested students should contact the Department of Music to apply.

-All recipients are required to maintain academic progress towards graduation and a 3.0 cumulative grade point average (GPA) during their studies at Westminster College to have their award renewed each year.
+* Recipients are required to maintain a 3.0 cumulative grade point average (GPA) during their studies at Westminster College to have their award renewed each year.

 To be eligible, a student must be nominated by an educator who is a Westminster College graduate and present a minimum GPA of 3.50.